dougsweetser/Q/docs/Math/scalars_vectors.md

 result that is a scalar, that requires the intervention of a metric to broker the transaction.
 This process in known as an inner tensor product or a contraction.
 The vectors in question must have the same number of dimensions.
-The metric defines how to form a scalar as the indices are examined one-by- one.
+The metric defines how to form a scalar as the indices are examined one-by-one.
 Metrics in math can be anything, but nature imposes constraints on which ones are important in physics.
 An aside: mathematicians require that the distance is non-negative, but physicists do not.
 I will be using the physics notion of a metric.
 In looking at events in space-time (a 4-dimensional vector), the